-- The SPA subaward team will develop a subaward agreement with the organization(s) you intend to collaborate with.
+- The outgoing Subaward Team will develop a subaward agreement with the organization(s) you intend to collaborate with.

-- SPA’s Compliance Analyst will evaluate the subrecipient's risk of noncompliance with Federal statutes, regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring, which may include additional terms and conditions that require more frequent reporting, additional supporting documentation to be submitted with invoices, restrictions on the use of funds.
+- The SPA Compliance Analyst will evaluate the subrecipient's ability to maintain complaince with federal statutes, regulations, and the terms and conditions of the subaward.
+Where a subrecipient is determined to be at risk for non-compliance, for purposes of subrecipient monitoring, additional terms and conditions will be added to the subaward.
+These may include more frequent reporting, additional supporting documentation to be submitted with invoices, and restrictions on the use of funds.

-- SPA uses universally approved subaward templates to expedite the process.
+- SPA uses the Federal Demonstration Partnership (FDP) universally approved subaward templates to expedite the process.
 However, each subaward is prepared to ensure appropriate terms and conditions are delivered to the subrecipient organization.

-- The UVM Principal Investigator and/or their Grant Administrator will be asked to review the budget and statement of work for accuracy and provide feedback on reporting requirements and any other programmatic conditions that should be incorporated into the subaward prior to release of any subaward.
+- When developing the subaward, SPA will engage with the UVM PI and/or the unit Grant Administrator to review the budget and statement of work for accuracy and look for feedback on reporting requirements and any other programmatic conditions that should be incorporated into the subaward.

-- Upon approval of the UVM PI, the subaward is delivered by email to the subrecipient’s Sponsored Project Administration (or equivalent) for review and signature.
+- Upon approval from the UVM PI, the subaward is delivered by email to the subrecipient’s Sponsored Project Administration (or equivalent) for review and signature.

 Subrecipient monitoring at the University of Vermont is shared responsibility between Sponsored Project Administration, the Principal Investigator, and the department staff.